 Let’s face it: Mediocre graphics cards will never be enough to play the best games.
 If it’s not strong enough to handle the information, you might want to swap your old card for a new one.

 However, graphics cards don’t come cheap.
-A simple solution would be to run less demanding games that won’t strain your graphics card too much.
+A simple solution would be to run less demanding games that won’t strain on it too much.

 After all, a decent gaming experience with a budget graphics card is better than none.

-As you can see, there can be many different reasons why your graphics card is underperforming.
+As you can see, there can be many reasons your graphics card is underperforming.

-Now that you have looked over the reasons presented in this article, hopefully, you have at least one way to improve your card’s performance.
+Now that you have reviewed the reasons presented in this article, hopefully, you have at least one way to improve your card’s performance.